updated july 2022.

 so many sunscreens out there that can make things confusing - and can break you out. it's important to know some sunscreen basics to understand what choices you have, and which types are the better choice!

 what does SPF mean, anyway?

-chemical sunscreens are all other ingredients, with popular ones being avobenzone, oxybenzone, and octinoxate, and they ABSORB sunlight and heat. they are synthetic and not as stable as physical sunscreens, and tend to be more irritating for sensitive skins. but, they are invisible, so there is no chalkiness upon application with these SPF's. also, there are studies done by health research groups that suggest that chemical sunscreens are toxic, and mimic hormones, are carcinogenic, etc etc.
+- chemical sunscreens are all the other SPF ingredients, often ending in -zone or -xate. the most popular ones are avobenzone, oxybenzone, and octinoxate, and working by ABSORBING sunlight and heat. they are synthetic and thought not to be as stable as physical sunscreens, and tend to be more irritating for sensitive skins. but, they are invisible, so there is no chalkiness upon application with these SPF's (if you are dark-skinned, chemical may be the choice for you because of this). however, there are studies done by health research groups that suggest that chemical sunscreens are toxic, and mimic hormones, are carcinogenic, etc etc.

 what exactly are you being protected from?

-UVA's are the aging rays, and UVB's are the burning rays, of the sun. so, when you get a sunscreen that says, 'broad spectrum protection', 'multi spectrum' or 'uva/uvb' on it, you know you'll be getting protection from both. as the ozone layer is depleted, we will likely be more exposed to UVC's, which would be the more directly cancerous rays of the sun. however, genetic propensity, cumulative sun exposure to UVA/UVB's and immune health can still join forces and cause skin cancers of the skin, even without direct UVC exposure.
+UVA's are the "aging" rays, UVB's are the "burning" rays and UVC's are the "cancerous" rays of the sun. so, when you get a sunscreen that says, 'broad spectrum protection', 'multi spectrum' or 'uva/uvb' on it, you know you'll be getting protection from both. as the ozone layer is depleted, we will likely be more exposed to UVC's, which would be the more directly cancerous rays of the sun. however, genetic propensity, cumulative sun exposure to UVA/UVB's and immune health can still join forces and cause skin cancers of the skin, even without direct UVC exposure.

 spf 15 vs spf 30 v spf 100?